netobserv/network-observability-operator/README.md

 A couple of settings deserve special attention:

-- Agent (`spec.agent.type`) can be `eBPF` (default) or `IPFIX`. eBPF is recommended, as it should work in more situations and offers better performances.
-If you can't, or don't want to use eBPF, note that the IPFIX option is fully functional only when using [OVN-Kubernetes](https://github.com/ovn-org/ovn-kubernetes/) CNI.
-Other CNIs are not officially supported, but you may still be able to configure them manually if they allow IPFIX exports.

 - Agent features (`spec.agent.ebpf.features`) can enable more features such as tracking packet drops, TCP latency (RTT) and DNS requests and responses.

-- Sampling (`spec.agent.ebpf.sampling` and `spec.agent.ipfix.sampling`): a value of `100` means: one flow every 100 is sampled. `1` means all flows are sampled.
+- Sampling `spec.agent.ebpf.sampling`: a value of `100` means: one flow every 100 is sampled. `1` means all flows are sampled.
 The lower it is, the more flows you get, and the more accurate are derived metrics, but the higher amount of resources are consumed.
-By default, sampling is set to 50 (ie. 1:50) for eBPF and 400 (1:400) for IPFIX.
+By default, sampling is set to 50 (ie. 1:50).
 Note that more sampled flows also means more storage needed.
 We recommend to start with default values and refine empirically, to figure out which setting your cluster can manage.

 - Loki (`spec.loki`): configure here how to reach Loki.
 The default URL values match the Loki quick install paths mentioned in the _Getting Started_ section, but you may have to configure differently if you used another installation method.
 You will find more information in our guides for deploying Loki: [with Loki Operator](https://github.com/netobserv/documents/blob/main/loki_operator.md), or an alternative ["distributed Loki" guide](https://github.com/netobserv/documents/blob/main/loki_distributed.md).
 You should set `spec.loki.mode` according to the chosen installation method, for instance use `LokiStack` if you use the Loki Operator.